 My research program is primarily concerned with rhetoric surrounding homelessness and poverty in the United States.
-I supplement traditional rhetorical analysis with qualitative methods like interviews and focus groups to conduct this research.
+I write about both how homeless is represented in pop culture and how it appears in public policy conversations.
+To conduct this research, I supplement traditional rhetorical analysis with qualitative methods like interviews and focus groups.

 "Moving Beyond Validity in Rhetorical Studies." (forthcoming).
 Annals of the International Communication Association. co-authored with Emily Sauter and Daniel Cronn-Mills.